ddev/ddev/docs/content/users/quickstart.md

         ### Craft git clone

-        Use this to migrate an existing Craft CMS project from a GitHub repository.
+        Use this to migrate an existing Craft CMS project from a git repository and import a database dump.

         ```bash
         git clone https://github.com/example/example-site path/to/my-project